 Out[10]: 'Me at the zoo'

 This way, you will be able to extract everything you want from that web page.
-Now let's make our script that extracts all possible information we can get from a YouTube video page, open up a new Python file and follow along:
+Now let's make our script that extracts some useful information we can get from a YouTube video page, open up a new Python file and follow along:

 Importing necessary modules: